Which Physics Course is for Me?

 Students with AP scores of "5" will be awarded credit as follows:

 In addition, placement exams are offered each September for Physics 130-1, 2 and Physics 135-1, 2.
 Passing a placement exam leads to transcript credit for the corresponding course.
-Placement exams for the 2012-13 academic year will be offered on Friday, September 21 from 3 pm - 5 pm in L211 of the Technological Institute.
-Students who have conflicts with the Friday exam time should contact Deborah Brown for a make-up exam time.
+Placement exams for the 2015-16 academic year will be offered on Wednesday, September 16 from 1 pm - 3 pm in L211 of the Technological Institute.
+For more information please contact Dr. Deborah Brown.
 Results will be posted the next day on the Physics & Astronomy home page under "Placement Exam Results" (left column).
-Please contact Deborah Brown with any questions about the placement exam.

 As a Physics & Astronomy major you will have the opportunity to work with one of our faculty members in doing original research.
 We encourage each student to discover an area of physics they particularly enjoy and identify a research advisor.
 Please see here for more information on undergraduate research opportunities.